 I have myself sometimes given other women street attention

-“Your. whole. outfit. totally. rocks.”
+by saying things like “Your. whole. outfit. totally. rocks.”

 It usually has been received in a way that makes